Home

 Explore the dominant forces in emerging technology

-Bridging our partnership and collaboration with government agencies such as the U.S. Department of Homeland Security (DHS), the GW Business & Policy Forum will bring together a wide variety of public and private sector backgrounds to discuss the most critical issues in cybersecurity.
-Recently selected by the DHS Science and Technology Directorate to lead a flagship MBA in Security Technology Transition (MBA-STT) program, GWSB’s new Center of Excellence in Security Technology Transition attracts and educates both present senior industry executives and future business leaders who are harnessing the power of technology to impact our society.
+Bridging our partnership and collaboration with government agencies such as the U.S. Department of Homeland Security (DHS), the 2024 GW Business & Policy Forum brings together a wide variety of public and private sector backgrounds to discuss the most critical issues in artificial intelligence.

 graphic depicting various Washington, D.C. landmarks